-The Company reviews its long-lived assets, including property and equipment and intangibles, for impairment whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be recoverable.
+We review our long-lived assets, including property and equipment and intangibles, for impairment whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be recoverable.
 Recoverability is measured by a comparison of the assets' carrying amount to their expected future undiscounted net cash flows.
-If such assets are considered to be impaired, the impairment to be recognized and is measured based on the amount by which the carrying amount of the asset exceeds its fair value.
-In 2008, the Company recorded impairment charges to write off intangible assets of \$6.6 million and certain lab assets of \$2.8 million to adjust for the deteriorating value of these assets resulting from the decline in expected cash flows attributable to the assets.
-There were no such impairment charges in 2009 or 2010.
+If such assets are considered to be impaired, the impairment to be recognized is measured based on the amount by which the carrying amount of the asset exceeds its fair value.
+We had no impairment charges in 2011, 2010 or 2009.